FreeCAD/FreeCAD-Telemetry/README.md

 # FreeCAD Telemetry Addon

 This addon sends select FreeCAD usage information to a centralized database.

+# How does telemetry help the FreeCAD project?

+FreeCAD developers are often faced with competing priorities: for example, which bugs to prioritize fixing.
+One way of making decisions is to estimate how many people are affected by a given bug, or are running an Addon that may be affected by an API change, etc. In order to better focus limited resources, we want to gather a picture of how FreeCAD is being used.

+# What data is sent?

 When installed, every time you run FreeCAD, the current version of FreeCAD is sent to our telemetry server (current using the PostHog service).
 This is also transmitted when FreeCAD shuts down correctly (e.g. without a crash) to enable us to gather aggregate crash statistics about each version of FreeCAD.

 In addition, three other categories of information are usually sent, but can be disabled on a per-category basis.